schuang/mpi-tutorial/docs/source/slides/mpi-part1.md

 # Summary

-- Understand MPI software stack
+- Understand how MPI software stack works

-- Learn to install MPI on your computer(s)

-    - Easier to develop and debug than HPC clusters
+    - process distribution
+    - runtime library path management

 - Learn to use different MPI variants on Hoffman2 Cluster

     - Build code with MPI
     - Run code with MPI
     - Minimize spreading across compute nodes when possible
     - Work the job scheduler
-    - Understand/use machine file to control process distribution
+        - overriding machine file if needed

+- Learn to install MPI on your computer (optional)
+    - Easier to develop and debug than HPC clusters